tgrecojs/logseq/logseq/version-files/incoming/pages/Docker Learning.md

 					- command
 						- `docker run -it -v ./Desktop/Docker_Volumne_Example:/desktop date_project:1.0`
 					- result:
-						- After mounting this directory, we will see it appear within our container as the name “desktop”.
+						- After mounting this directory, we will see it appear within our container as the name “desktop”
+						- We will see it appear within our container as the name “desktop”.
+					- ### Docker syncs Updates to a local directory
+						- **Any files, folders, etc. added to the local folder are reflected in the container.**
+					-
+			- ### volume commands #essentials
+				- `docker volume --help`: to get the volume help
+				- `docker volume create`: to create a new volume
+				- `docker inspect` volume: to inspect the created volume
+				- `docker run -v:` to mount a volume
+				-
 - ## Docker Fundamentals
 	- ### Recurring Theme
 	- > **Docker is Linux for containers.**